Mega Chess Game

 If a player's mega-king is put in check while he is in check on one or more normal boards, then he must use his turn to remove the check on his mega-king, and he loses the games on all the boards where he remains in check.

-Armed mega-pawns may promote to an armed mega-Queen, mega-Rook, mega-Bishop or mega-Knight.
-Neutral or disarmed mega-pawns cannot move to the last rank of the mega-board.
+Armed mega-pawns may promote to an armed Queen, Rook, Bishop or Knight.
+Neutral or disarmed pawns cannot move to the last rank of the mega-board.

 A player wins by checkmating (or stalemating) his opponent's mega-King.